 Rates of behavioral health conditions among millennials are rising by double digits, with a 12 percent increase in major depression alone.
-Read more about how COVID-19 has had a negative impact on millennials mental health by downloading the PDF File mini whitepaper by the Blue Cross Blue Shield Association.
+Read more about how COVID-19 has had a negative impact on millennials mental health by downloading the Supporting the behavioral health of your millennial employees External Site mini whitepaper by the Blue Cross Blue Shield Association.

 When the coronavirus pandemic upended every aspect of normal life in the spring of 2020, the country’s workforce fractured.
 There were office workers who were sent home to work remotely and help stop the spread of the virus; tens of millions laid off from work or temporarily furloughed; and workers who were deemed essential by the federal and state governments to keep society running at a base level.